 The lecture time varies every year as well as the lecture-free time.
 You can find the current dates and those of the next semesters under the semester dates and application deadlines on the university website.

-The requirements that you will find in the module handbook or on campus for a specific module or course are primarily meant to be a guide for students.
+The requirements that you will find in the module handbook or on alma for a specific module or course are primarily meant to be a guide for students.
 No one will check whether you have passed certain exams.
 For example, the module "E424 Advanced Microeconomics" is a prerequisite for the module "E427 Globalization and Labor Markets".
 You can also take "E427 Globalization and Labor Markets" if you have not yet passed the examination for "E424 Advanced Microeconomics".
 However, you should be aware that certain contents from the module mentioned are helpful and will not be explained again.
 You may therefore have to be prepared to review any missing requirements during the semester.

 You will receive the password in the first lecture.
 If you cannot attend the first lecture, please ask your fellow students for the password.
+During the corona period it is sometimes possible to join the courses on ILIAS without a password.
+Sometimes the ILIAS passwords are published in the course catalog on alma (--> Course offerings --> Show course catalog), sometimes you can find the passwords on the pages of the chairs.

 There are various options for the additional 30 ECTS credits: